-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Normal decadence and mortality expected - 14.
-Average percent litter cover (%) and depth (in): - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1600, Normal: 1200, Unfavorable: 900 Ibs/acre/year at high RSI (HCPC) - 16.
+Dominant: Bluebunch wheatgrass > Thurber needlegrass > other grasses > forbs > shrubs Sub-dominant: Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Normal decadence and mortality expected 14.
+Average percent litter cover (%) and depth ( in): 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1200, Normal: 1000, Unfavorable: 800 lbs/acre/year at high RSI (HCPC) 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Forb species will increase with deterioration of plant community.
-Bluegrass, cheatgrass, and medusahead invade sites that have lost deep rooted perennial grass functional groups. - 17.
-Perennial plant reproductive capability: All species should be capable of reproducing annually
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Perennial brush species will increase with deterioration of plant community.
+Western Juniper readily invades the site.
+Cheatgrass and Medusahead invade sites that have lost deep rooted perennial grass functional groups.
+17. Perennial plant reproductive capability: All species should be capable of reproducing annually